tammoippen/plotille/README.md

 ### Figure

-To make construct plots the recomended way is tu use a `Figure`:
+To construct plots the recomended way is to use a `Figure`:

 ```python
 In [12]: plotille.Figure?